Solar panels absorb sun rays and convert them into electricity.

 Freestanding panels: You can chase the sun using a freestanding or portable solar panel.
-Generally, such boards are built of two or multiple parts with a hinges in between, which allows you to fold them while travelling.
+Generally, such boards are built of two or multiple parts with hinges in between, which allows you to fold them while traveling.
 Portability is one of the most important factors when you are shopping for caravan solar panels, so you can try this version if required.

 Mounted panels: These panels are rigid.
 Hence, you can try a mounted or fixed frame panel if you want it on the caravan’s roof.
 Such a solar panel is robust and durable but heavy at the same time.